Carolina Cancer Screening Initiative

 Cancer Prevention and Control

-Reuland is a professor of medicine at the University of North Carolina School of Medicine in the Division of General Internal Medicine and Clinical Epidemiology.
+Daniel Reuland, MD, MPH, is a professor of medicine at the University of North Carolina School of Medicine in the Division of General Internal Medicine and Clinical Epidemiology.
 He attended medical school at Johns Hopkins University and did his internal medicine residency at Yale – New Haven Hospital.
 He practiced and taught internal medicine for 11 years (including 4 years with the U.S. Indian Health Service) before deciding to focus on research and enter a post-doctoral fellowship at the UNC Cecil G. Sheps Center for Health Services Research.
 He completed the fellowship and MPH degree at the UNC Gillings School of Global Public Health in 2008, after which he rejoined the UNC faculty as a health services researcher.
 His research interests include developing, testing, and implementing interventions aimed at improving clinical communication, decision making, and health behaviors within primary care practice and health systems.
 Much of his work aims to enhance our understanding of how to make cancer screening more appropriate, patient-centered, and effective.

-Areas of Interest
+Area of Interest

 Reuland holds appointments in the UNC Lineberger Comprehensive Cancer Care Center – Cancer Prevention and Control Program, Cecil G. Sheps Center for Health Services Research, and the North Carolina Translational and Clinical Sciences Institute.